 As you would be aware, listening helps you to pay attention and following are some points, which illustrate active listening.

 Making sure to clarify questions if it's not clear

-Avoiding using gestures which are distracting or uncomfortable
+Avoiding using gestures, which are distracting or uncomfortable

 This is where managers fail most of the time.
-Feedback needs to constructive and then it will help the employees to shape up their performance instead of mere criticism.
+Feedback needs to be constructive and then it will help the employees to shape up their performance instead of mere criticism.

 Communication management is vital for any organization irrespective of its size.
-It contributes to achieving the company's overall objectives as well creates a positive and friendly environment.
+It contributes to achieving the company's overall objectives as well as creates a positive and friendly environment.

-An effective communication process within the organization will lead to an increase in profits, high employee satisfaction, and brand recognition.
+An effective communication process within the organization will lead to an increase in profits, high employee satisfaction and brand recognition.